-ENGLISH 11 ADV

-Prerequisite: Successful completion of English 9 or 9ADV and English 10, 10 ADV, or 10 Honors
+ENGLISH 11 ADV FEE: \$10.50 Prerequisite: Successful completion of English 9 ADV and English 10 ADV or Honors

 This course will follow the Common Core Standards.
 Students will study various genres of American literature chronologically, writing, speaking, and analyzing what they have read.
 Included in their studies will be a formal research paper during the second semester, vocabulary, a review of grammar/usage skills, at least one formal speech, and at least two major novels.
 LEVEL 2